 Follow the instructions provided on the packaging for proper dosage and application.

-The new blooms of the floss flower form on top of the old ones but you should still pinch off the browned blossoms occasionally to encourage new growth.
+The new blooms form on top of the old ones.
+Pinch off the browned blossoms to encourage new growth.

 Remove the browned blossoms using your fingers and as close to the stem as possible.